meyer-pidiache/meyer-pidiache.github.io/_posts/2023-04-08-custom-terminal.md

 > This will clone the repo to `~/.powerlevel10k`
 > {: .prompt-info }

-### Plugins
+## Plugins

 Plugins are additional tools that can be added to the Zsh shell to provide additional features and improve productivity.
 Here are a few plugins that you may find useful.
-For this purpose we will use `locate` to find our plugins path installation
+For this purpose we will use `locate` to find our plugins path installation and then add the path of the plugins to our `.zshrc`.

 ```shell
 sudo apt install locate -y